Community Calendar: May 10-20

 Sunday 5/14

 Pancake Breakfast, 7:30-11 a.m., Cape Elizabeth Lions Club, Bowery Beach Schoolhouse, 1 Wheeler Road.
-Includes French toast, eggs, sausage, gluten-free option. $7 adult/$5 children.
+Includes French toast, eggs, sausage, and a gluten-free option. $7 adult/$5 child.
 Proceeds benefit maintenance of Bowery Beach Schoolhouse and Cape Lions charities.

 Saturday 5/20